QuantumObject/docker-cumulusclips/README.md

 ## If you need a MySQL database you can link container :

     $ docker run --name some-mysql -e MYSQL_ROOT_PASSWORD=mysecretpassword  -e MYSQL_DATABASE=cumulusclipsdb \
-    -e MYSQL_USER=cumulusclipsdbuser -e MYSQL_PASSWORD=cumulusclipsdbpasswd -d mysql
+    -e MYSQL_USER=cumulusclipsuser -e MYSQL_PASSWORD=cumulusclipsdbpasswd -d mysql

-in case you want to used pre-existing mysql container , you can add the new database by connecting to it with _docker exec -it some-mysql bash_ and manual adding cumulus clips database or you can link and used quantumobject/docker-mywebsql to create database cumulusclipsdb and user cumulusclipsdbuser plus need to grant all permision of this user to the cumulus clips database.
+in case you want to used pre-existing mysql container , you can add the new database by connecting to it with _docker exec -it some-mysql bash_ and manual adding cumulus clips database or you can link and used quantumobject/docker-mywebsql to create database cumulusclipsdb and user cumulusclipsuser plus need to grant all permision of this user to the cumulus clips database.

 Them link to Cumulus Clips container